Aeclectic Tarot Tarot Decks Tarot Forum Community Learn Tarot Tarot Readings Tarot Books

 The Golden Botticelli Tarot was created by the talented Atanassov in the style of the Italian Renaissance artist, Botticelli, who is most famous for the Birth of Venus.
 The 78 cards are fully illustrated and have small gold elements in the patterns and backgrounds.

-See card images of the Golden Botticelli Tarot
+Card Images from the Golden Botticelli Tarot

-Review by Eva Yaa Asantewaa
+Golden Botticelli Tarot Review by Eva Yaa Asantewaa

 Have you seen Lo Scarabeo's Golden Botticelli Tarot?
 This little treasure that samples the work of the Italian Renaissance master painter known as Botticelli and decorates those images in accents of gold should satisfy your desire for artistry and opulence.
 And need I remind you that it's the holiday gift-giving season?
 You do want to impress that special Tarot-loving someone, don't you?